Adelic line bundles on quasi-projective varieties: Positivity of the Deligne pairing

 \item If $L_1,\cdots, L_{n+1}$ are nef, then $\pair{L_1,\cdots, L_{n+1}}$ is nef. \item If $L_1,\cdots, L_{n+1}$ are ample, then $\pair{L_1,\cdots, L_{n+1}}$ is ample. \end{enumerate} \end{lem}

 \begin{proof}

 For (1), we can assume that $Y$ is regular by taking its normalization (and taking the corresponding base change of $X\to Y$).
 We can assume that $X$ is normal by taking its normalization and applying \cite[Thm.
 5.3.1]{MG}.
-By linearity, we can assume that $L_1,\cdots, L_{n+1}$ are very ample over $X$.
-The intersection number of $(L_1,\cdots, L_{n+1})$ over $X$ is equal to $\deg(\div(s_1)\cap \cdots \cap\div(s_{n+1}))$ for a strongly regular sequence $(s_1,\cdots, s_{n+1})$ of sections of $(L_1,\cdots, L_{n+1})$ over $X$.
-There are many Bertini-type of results to guarantee the existence of strongly regular sequences in the current situation.
-The quickest one is the Bertini-type of theorem of Seidenberg \cite{Sei} for normal varieties.
+By linearity, we can assume that $L_1,\cdots, L_{n+1}$ are very ample on $X$.
+The intersection number of $(L_1,\cdots, L_{n+1})$ on $X$ is equal to $\deg(\div(s_1)\cap \cdots \cap\div(s_{n+1}))$ for a strongly regular sequence $(s_1,\cdots, s_{n+1})$ of sections of $(L_1,\cdots, L_{n+1})$ on $X$.
+Many Bertini-type results guarantee the existence of strongly regular sequences in the current situation.
+The quickest one is the Bertini-type theorem of Seidenberg \cite{Sei} for normal varieties.
 Then (1) holds essentially by definition.

-To prove (2), it suffices to prove that $\pair{L_1,\cdots, L_{n+1}}$ has a non-negative degree over any closed integral curves $C$ in $Y$.
+To prove (2), it suffices to prove that $\pair{L_1,\cdots, L_{n+1}}$ has a non-negative degree on any closed integral curves $C$ in $Y$.
 Take the base change of $X\to Y$ by $C\to Y$.
 It suffices to compute the degree of the Deligne pairing for $X_C\to C$.
 If $X_C$ is integral, this is just (1).
 If $X_C$ is not integral, take a finite and flat base change $C'\to C$ for some regular projective curve $C'$ so that the reduced structure of $X_{C'}$ is smooth over $C'$ at all the generic points of $X_{C'}$.
 Then we can apply Lemma \ref{non-integral} to convert to the integral case in (1).